pondpiu/api.horse.link/README.md

 The api returns market odds, along with other properities such as expiry and nonce.
 Each subsequent request is resigned by the market owners key.

 ## Market ID
-The market ID is an arbitary identify
+The market ID is an arbitary identify.

 ## Starting